khimaros/raid-explorations/README.md

 scans take a small fraction of the time required for a full md scan.
 Corruption is only detected on dm-integrity based systems by inspecting `dmesg` output after a read attempt is made (eg. during a full scan).

+Upon disk failure, btrfs volumes must be manually mounted in degraded mode in order to boot the system.

 ## setup